-French artist L’Atlas (Jules Dedet Grenel), former student of archaeology and calligraphy, is a master of rectangular shaped calligraphy and geometrical forms.
-Through his work, L’Atlas invents both languages of words and signs by combining influences from Arabic calligraphy and modern tags to create a pastiche of graffiti, ancient typography, eastern spiritualism and Greek mythology.
-He began by tagging his name on the streets of Paris in the early 1990’s and, particularly interested in Sufism and writing geometric codes which he then transposes into the calligraphic abstraction of Latin alphabet, he designed his own typography style and switched from using spraypaint to using scotch tape.
+French artist L'Atlas (Jules Dedet Grenel), a former student of archaeology and calligraphy, is a master of rectangular shaped calligraphy and geometrical forms.
+Through his work, L'Atlas invents both languages of words and signs by combining influences from Arabic calligraphy and modern tags to create a pastiche of graffiti, ancient typography, eastern spiritualism, and Greek mythology.
+He began by tagging his name on the streets of Paris in the early 1990s and, particularly interested in Sufism and writing geometric codes which he then transposes into the calligraphic abstraction of Latin alphabet, he designed his own typography style and switched from using spraypaint to using scotch tape.

-Ben Flynn EINE is a prolific street artist from London, most notable for his originally designed alphabet letterings he stencils onto canvases, walls and shop shutters creating bold words and phrases of vibrant colors.
+Ben Flynn EINE is a prolific street artist from London, most notable for the originally designed alphabet letterings he stencils onto canvases, walls and shop shutters creating bold words and phrases of vibrant colors.
 Before becoming involved in commercial graffiti he was a famous and highly credible underground graffiti writer.
 Many years, several arrests and thousands of empty spray cans later, Eine first came to prominence in the commercial graffiti scene through his symbiotic partnership with London graffiti artist Banksy.
 In his commercial work he has produced various lettering styles including neon, vandalism, circus, shutter, elton, and wendy, often featured in promotional material and magazines.

 Los Angeles based street artist Marquis Lewis RETNA has developed an original alphabet, a distinctive constructed script of hypnotic symbols which is derived from traditional types of street-based graffiti and Egyptian hieroglyphics, Native American traditional symbols and Arabic and Hebrew calligraphy, and which appears like an undiscovered, long lost ancient script, even though he maintains that he composes his works in English and Spanish language.
 Retna's complex and abstract artworks, executed in brushstrokes and best viewed from a distance, are beautiful and captivating, each piece carries meaning, conveying an event or dialogue that he experienced but only he and his inner circle of friends know.